Great Harmeston Solar Farm

 Great Harmeston Solar Farm will be located on parcels of land to the south of the village of Johnston in Pembrokeshire.
 It consists of predominantly medium and large fields which are currently used for agricultural purposes.

-The proposed development will export up to 93MWp (DC) into the local electricity network, which equates to powering around 34,444 homes a year with clean, renewable energy.
+The proposed development will export up to 65 MW (ac) into the local electricity network, which equates to powering around 34,444 homes a year with clean, renewable energy.
 This will make a vital contribution to climate change targets and the country’s transition away from fossil fuels.

 Location Plan